Panathenaic Stadium

 Fun Facts about the Panathenaic Stadium

-• The Panathenaic Stadium is the only stadium in the world made from white marble.
+• Panathenaic is also known as the only stadium in the world that is made completely of white Penteli marble.

 Must Read - Site Monuments At Acropolis Of Athens